thijsbrekhof1/RUG-D-at-SemEval2024-task8/README.md

 ## How to run our scripts

 ### Subtask A monolingual & Subtask B
 These subtasks utilize the same scripts to run/test models.
 To run the scripts, simply call python3 <script_name>.
 It is possible to input your own values for hyperparameters and specify different models, by using command-line arguments.
-For more information, run the -help command-line argument, i.e., python3 <script_name> -help
+For more information, run the -help command-line argument, i.e., python3 model_task_A_mono -help

 ### Subtask A multilingual